 I have been practicing as a psychologist for over 30 years in Vancouver, British Columbia, Canada, and am now in private practice.
 My services include individual psychotherapy, consultation to therapists, as well as workshops, training of professionals, and presentations to various groups.
 Please see the relevant sections on this website for further information on any of these topics.

-I see both men and women with the following concerns for psychotherapy:
+I see individuals with the following concerns for psychotherapy:

 - general psychological “adjustment issues”, including existential concerns